plenoptic-org/plenoptic/docs/user_guide/models_and_metrics/deep_nets.md

 po.set_seed(1)
 ```

-## Initializing the model
+## Prepare model and image for synthesis

 In this section, we walk through how to initialize a plenoptic-compatible model using the weights from {external+torchvision:ref}`TorchVision <models>`.
 Then, at the end of this section, we briefly show to do the same with models from {external+timm:doc}`timm <models>`.

-After this section, the behavior of the two models are the same.
+To use one of these deep nets in `plenoptic`, we have to specify three things:
+1. The deep net model.
+2. The layer(s) to extract.
+3. The image pre-processing to use.

+### Initialize deep neural network and pre-trained weights

 First, we download the model weights for ResNet50 trained on [ImageNet-1K](https://en.wikipedia.org/wiki/ImageNet#ImageNet-1K) and initialize the `torchvision` model.